 The Bank uses borrowings from the Federal Home Loan Bank ("FHLB") of Atlanta, of which it is a member, to supplement funding from deposits.
-The Bank's total credit availability is \$88.8 million at December 31, 2023 and it may draw \$29.4 million which is secured by a floating lien on the Bank's residential first mortgage loans.
+The Bank's total credit availability is \$92.1 million at December 31, 2024 and it may draw \$52.3 million which is secured by a floating lien on the Bank's residential first mortgage loans and pledged securities.

-As of December 31, 2023, the Bank was permitted to draw on a line of credit from the Federal Reserve Bank under the Bank Term Funding Program ("BTFP").
+As of December 31, 2024, the Bank was permitted to draw on a line of credit from the Federal Reserve Bank's discount window.
 Credit is available up to the total value of investment securities pledged as collateral.
-Borrowings under the line are secured by investment securities of \$13.2 million at December 31, 2023 and the outstanding loan balance is \$10.0 million.
+Borrowings under the line are secured by investment securities of \$45.4 million at December 31, 2024 and there were no outstanding loan balances.

-The Bank has available unsecured federal funds lines of credit from two financial institutions for \$9.0 million and \$8.0 million as of December 31, 2023.
+The Bank has available unsecured federal funds lines of credit from two financial institutions for \$9.0 million and \$8.0 million as of December 31, 2024.